 Freedom is the value of values.

-While frequently misunderstood and misused, freedom is about what you can do, not what you can't.
-It's not about the barriers; it's about the possibilities.
+Freedom is about what you can do, not what you can't.
+It is not about the barriers; it's about the possibilities.

-Freedom means the ability to imagine and navigate among possible futures, to see alternatives and choose some of them, to be with others and bring something to them.
+Freedom means the ability to imagine and navigate among possible futures, to see alternatives and choose among them, to be with others, and to bring something to them.
 There is no such thing as a free country; there are only free people.
 We have to have our own set of values, our own way of being in the world.
 No one can be free alone.

 A free society is one in which we work together to build institutions that allow us to become our eccentric, interesting, unpredictable, forward-looking selves.